 Key takeaways from our 2019 cyber security statistics:

 - As customers, businesses, and governments move an increasingly large number of their processes and systems online, their vulnerability to cybercrime also increases.

-- The only way we can collectively counter the threat of cybercrime is by increasing cybersecurity investments and deploying them in the right manner, with a focus on training more workforce.
+- The only way we can collectively counter the threat of cybercrime is by increasing cybersecurity investments and deploying them in the right manner, with a focus on training a larger workforce.

-As the above data points out, apart from answering critical questions like “How many cyber attacks were there in 2018,” we can see that the severity and variety of attacks are on the rise.
+- Apart from answering critical questions like “How many cyber attacks were there in 2018,” we can see that the severity and variety of attacks is on the rise.

 - It’s a good idea to update your OS regularly, to train your employees on the potential dangers of social engineering and to avoid downloading unfamiliar apps from unknown sources if you plan on avoiding the risk of a cyber attack today.